2021 Best Health & Physical Education Colleges for Non-Traditional Students in Alabama

 When you have some time, check it out - you may want to bookmark the link so you don't forget it.

-Featured Health & Physical Education Programs
+Best Health & Physical Education Schools for Non-Traditional Students

 Troy University tops the 2021 list of our schools in Alabama that are best for non-traditional health & physical education students.
-Located in the remote town of Troy, TROY is a public college with a large student population.
+Located in the remote town of Troy, TROY is a public school with a fairly large student population.
 As a testament to the quality of education offered at TROY, the school also landed the #3 rank in our Best Colleges for Health & Physical Education in Alabama ranking.

 Our rankings recognize University of Montevallo as the #3 school in this year's rankings.
-Located in the suburb of Montevallo, Montevallo is a public college with a small student population.
+Located in the large suburb of Montevallo, Montevallo is a public school with a small student population.
 Montevallo did well in our major quality rankings, too.
 It placed #2 on our Best Colleges for Health & Physical Education in Alabama list.

-The student loan default rate at Montevallo is lower than is typical, just 0.8% of students default in three years.
+About 0.8% of Montevallo students default on their loans in three years, which is lower than average.
 There are approximately 1,087 students at Montevallo that take at least one class online.
 507 students are part time.

 Huntingdon College earned the #4 spot in our 2021 rankings.
-Located in the medium-sized city of Montgomery, Huntingdon College is a private not-for-profit school with a fairly small student population.
+Located in the medium-sized city of Montgomery, Huntingdon College is a private not-for-profit college with a fairly small student population.
 Huntingdon College also took the #5 spot in our Best Colleges for Health & Physical Education in Alabama rankings.

-The student loan default rate at Huntingdon College is lower than is typical, just 3.5% of students default in three years.
-There are approximately 96 students at Huntingdon College that take at least one class online.
+The school has a low student loan default rate of 3.5%.
+Approximately 96 students take at least one class online at Huntingdon College.
 47 of Huntingdon College students are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.